 A Police Officers salary is determined by contracts that are negotiated through Collective Bargaining agreements between the Fairfield Police Union and the Town of Fairfield.
 They typically negotiated for three year terms.

-- Anthem Blue Cross/ Blue Shield medical coverage and Prescription Drug Plan
+- Anthem Blue Cross/Blue Shield medical and prescription plan

-- Retirement package after 25 years of service
+- Retirement Package after 25 years of service (maximum benefit after 30 years of service)

 To view the current contract between the Fairfield Police Union and the Town of Fairfield, please go to www.fpdcops.com.